operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

     Creating an update graph with OLM
 ---

+>Note: This document discusses creating an upgrade graph for your operator using plaintext files to store catalog metadata, which is the [latest feature][[file-based-catalog-spec]] of OLM catalogs.
+If you are looking to create an upgrade graph for your operator using the deprecated sqllite database format to store catalog metadata instead, please read the [v0.18.z version][v0.18.z-version] of this doc instead.

 # Creating an Update Graph

 OLM provides a variety of ways to specify updates between operator versions.